Vancouver Island Photo Workshop

 • 50% deposit required to hold your spot

-• There are no Loyalty Member discounts on this international workshop.
+• Loyalty discounts do not apply to this international workshop.

 • You can cancel your spot at any time.
 If we fill your spot with another participant, you will receive a full refund less a $300 cancellation fee.
 If we do not fill your spot, no refunds can be given.